Red Cross Babysitting Course - Virtual - Canada

 Instructor

 To teach a Canadian Red Cross Babysitting class, the instructor must be a certified Canadian Red Cross Youth Leader.
+At Safe + Sound, all of our Babysitting course instructors are fully certified and experienced in teaching this class.

 Prerequisite